jfalkner/github_project_management/README.md

 Why make this project?
 ---

 This code came from a need to help better communicate between user groups, engineering resources, management and execs.
 GitHub is great for tracking source-code changes and the work queue of related engineering tasks.
 It also allows for direct user participation in discussions.
 A challenge is that not everyone has the time or interest to follow all GitHub chatter.
-It is also challenging to know what a team is actively working.
-Fortunatley, GitHub has a great API that you can use to interact with the it and export any desired inforimation.
+Fortunately, GitHub has a great API that you can use to interact with the it and export any desired inforimation.
 The goal of this work is to provide a few easy to use tools that enable a project manager to wrangle GitHub issues and focus on related communication with users, devs, and execs.

 Here are the tools.
 No need to be a programmer.
 If you have a GitHub login, you should be set.